jbogarin/go-cisco-spark-resty/docs/TeamsApi.md

 Updates details for a team, by ID.

 Updates details for a team, by ID.
-Specify the team ID in the teamId parameter in the URI.
+Specify the team ID in the teamID parameter in the URI.

 ### Parameters